 In a high-sided saucepan, heat the olive oil over medium heat, then add the onion, garlic, and crushed red pepper.
 Heat, stirring often, until the onions have softened (3 to 4 minutes).

 Add the crushed tomatoes, salt, and pepper.
 If you like a "saucier" sauce, you can also add a can of tomato puree here (optional).
 Turn the heat to high and bring the mix to a quick boil, then lower heat to a simmer.
-Simmer the sauce for 15 to 20 minutes, or until it reaches your preferred consistency.
+Simmer the sauce for 10 to 15 minutes, or until it reaches your preferred consistency.

 Add the parsley and basil.
-Cook for 5 additional minutes, stirring often.
+Cook for an additional 2 minutes, stirring often.

 Remove from the heat and allow it to cool for 5 minutes.
 Use with cooked pasta or as a spicy tomato-based dipping sauce.